cs-najed/Sales-Analytics/README.md

 ## Objective

-This dataset contain information of Sales, We will perform exploratory data analysis to get insight from the data.
-We try to answer the following set of real-world business questions to draw insights from this huge Sales dataset:
+This dataset contain information of Sales, I perform exploratory data analysis and visulize it to get insight from the data.
+I try to answer the following set of real-world business questions to draw insights from this huge Sales dataset:

 Question 1: What was the best month for sales?
 How much was earned that month?